pypy/pypy.org/posts/2025/01/state-of-tracing.md

 *not* because we thought method-based just-in-time compilers are bad.
 Historically we [had
 tried](https://foss.heptapod.net/pypy/extradoc/-/blob/branch/extradoc/eu-report/D08.2_JIT_Compiler_Architecture-2007-05-01.pdf)
-to implemend a method-based meta-JIT that was using partial evaluation (we wrote three or four method-based prototypes that all weren't as good as we hoped).
+to implement a method-based meta-JIT that was using partial evaluation (we wrote three or four method-based prototypes that all weren't as good as we hoped).
 After all those [experiments
 failed](https://pypy.org/posts/2008/10/sprint-discussions-jit-generator-3301578822967655604.html)